-We have already noted that the Presbyterian churches have had-along with most other Christian churches-an ecclesiology that assigns women second-class status because of a theology that assumes women to be inferior.
-The theological inferiority of women was based on a particular kind of biblical interpretation that took the specific commands of the Bible at a premium value and assigned ethical principles a secondary value.
-Thus, "women should not speak in church" (1 Cor.
-14:34) was much more determinative for the life of the church than an idea such as "in Christ there is neither male nor female."
-(Gal.
-3:28) It would take a new way of reading the Bible to break the church out of its moralistic and paternalistic, even sexist, habits and ways of thinking.
-That is happening now, and we can trace the shift in the dominant interpretive style through both "push" and "pull" factors.
+We have already noted that the Presbyterian churches have-along with most other Christian churches-an ecclesiology that assigns women second-class status because of a theology that assumes women to be inferior.
+The theological inferiority of women has been based on a particular kind of biblical exegesis which took the specific commands of the Bible at a premium value and assigned ethical principles a secondary value.
+Thus, "Women should not speak in church" was much more determinative for the life of the church than an idea like "In Christ there is neither male nor female."
+It would take a new way of reading the Bible to break the church out of its moralistic and paternalistic, even sexist, habits and ways of thinking.
+That is happening now and we can trace the shift in the dominant exegetical style through "push and pull" factors.

-Contemporary theology and biblical criticism "pull" the church toward rereading the Scriptures "for the big picture."
-Meanwhile, Christian social concern that the Bible not be used to justify anti-Semitism, racial prejudice, selfish laissez-faire capitalism, and the continued oppression of women "pushes" the church to find more appropriate ways to relate the Bible to current social reality than biblical literalism allows.
-Modern biblical scholarship allowed the specific prohibitions of women's activities within the early church to be seen as time-bound accommodations to the cultural ethos and social customs of the ancient Near East and the Hellenic Roman Empire.
-Moreover, as scholars pointed out, the treatment of women by Jesus in his actions and teachings indicates a level of respect for women and their rights unparalleled in the rest of the Bible.
+Contemporary theology and biblical criticism "pull" the church toward re-reading the scriptures "for the big picture."
+Meanwhile, Christian social concern that the Bible not be used to justify anti-semitism, racial prejudice, selfish laissez-faire capitalism and the continued oppression of women "pushes" the church to find more appropriate ways to relate the Bible to current social reality than biblical literalism allows.
+The specific prohibitions of women's activities within the early church were seen as time-bound accommodations to the cultural ethos and social customs of the ancient Near East and Hellenic Roman Empire.
+Moreover, the treatment of women by Jesus in his actions and teachings indicates a level of respect for women and their rights unparalleled in the rest of the Bible.
 Paul, too, recognized the ministries exercised by Phoebe and Mary and Prisca.
 (Romans 16) Phoebe, referred to in Greek as a deacon, had long been explained away as only a helper.
 Now the way was open to see Phoebe exactly as she was called.

 The theological revolution as it pertained to women did not end with an announcement that "the Bible now says that women are able to do anything men can in the church."
-Indeed, theology has turned back to the Bible and begun asking afresh, "How does what we read and the way we read it affect our relationships with God and between men and women?"
+Indeed, theology has turned back to the Bible and begun asking afresh: "How does what we read and the way we read it affect our relationships to God and between genders?"
 The issue of language has been crucial to the continued development of a gender-conscious, gender-inclusive Christian theology.
-And it has also been important for the church's self-understanding and, in turn, its social proclamation.
+And it has also been important to the church's self-understanding and, in turn, its social proclamation.

 Language is important.
 This is a social teaching of the church in and of itself.
-Language is determinative, for it reveals what and how we think.
-Language about God reveals our conception of the divine.
+Language is determinative for it reveals what and how we think.
+Language about God reveals our conception of the deity.
 Language about the people of God indicates the respect we hold for various members and parts of the human family.
-The UPC Assembly of 1975 and the PCUS Assembly of 1980 declared:
+The UPC Assembly of 1975 and the PCUS General Assembly of 1980 declared: